drupol/master-thesis/src/thesis/2-reproducibility.typ

 establishes a framework where hypotheses are not just tested but also subjected to repeated verification, underpinning the trust and credibility that society places in scientific discoveries.
-The journey of reproducibility, originating from the earliest scientific endeavors, has evolved to adapt to the complexities and nuances of modern research methodologies.
+The journey of reproducibility, originating from the earliest scientific endeavours, has evolved to adapt to the complexities and nuances of modern research methodologies.
 This evolution mirrors the progression of scientific thought and technology, from rudimentary experiments to sophisticated, computer-assisted analyses.

 One can observe the glimpse of the first traces of this concept in @kpopper1934.
 The concept of reproducibility is far from new and has been a cornerstone in the